feathers-plus/docs/source/v1/feathers-vuex/common-patterns.md

 Can you see the problem that will occur with this response?
 When this record is put into the `/todos` store, it will contain a copy of the user record.
 But we already have the user record in the `/users` store.
 And what happens when the user data changes?
 Now it's out of sync.
 To keep it in sync, you might have to manually listen for `users updated` & `users patched` events.
 Then you might have to write a custom mutation to update the user record attached to every applicable `todo` record.
 This gets messy, fast!

-Well, you've probably guessed by now that we've come up with an easier way to solve this problem.
+There's an easier way to solve this problem.
 The introduction of `instanceDefaults` allowed for another awesome feature: Model Relationships!
 To setup a relationship, specify a Model name, as a string, to any property, like this:

 ```js
 instanceDefaults: {